tmpfs/husk/README.md

 Modular stream transformation system using a plugin architecture.

-Designed with command execution and file manipulation as the primary goal it is flexible enough for many common tasks.
+Designed with command execution and file manipulation at the core it is flexible enough for many common tasks.

 Requires [node](http://nodejs.org) and [npm](http://www.npmjs.org).